MaximeNP6/CookBook/cookbook/php/README.md

 With this code you can create/modify a target, create/modify a segment, place target in segment, duplicate an action, make segment as new sending segment to the duplicated action and finally launch a test phase.

+SendMessageOnSegment
+--

+This code takes all id targets from a segment and start a SendMessage with all the targets.

 Version
 --